alexandrabcory/Oxygen_Optode_Analysis/README.md

 Prior to running this code, set up the following folder structure:

--	a source folder, including:
+a source folder, including:
- o	main.py
+- main.py
- o	Step_1_Crop_Images.py
+- Step_1_Crop_Images.py
- o	Step_2_Calculate_Oxygen.py
+- Step_2_Calculate_Oxygen.py
- o	Step_3_Retrieve_DateTime_From_CR2.py
+- Step_3_Retrieve_DateTime_From_CR2.py
- o	Step_4_Make_Heat_Map.py
+- Step_4_Make_Heat_Map.py
- o	Step_5_Make_Histogram.py
+- Step_5_Make_Histogram.py
- o	Step_6_Make_O2_Csvs.py
+- Step_6_Make_O2_Csvs.py
- o	Step_7_Produce_Output_For_Folder.py
+- Step_7_Produce_Output_For_Folder.py
- o	CalCurveParams_AndCropParams_byOptode.csv
+- CalCurveParams_AndCropParams_byOptode.csv

--	an input folder containing:
+an input folder containing:
-o	 a series of raw images (CR2) o	each image showcases three soil cores, each with an adjoined O2 optode (that should be visibly fluorescent.)
+- a series of raw images (CR2)
+- each image showcases three soil cores, each with an adjoined O2 optode (that should be visibly fluorescent.)

--	a site-specific folder to hold all output.
-Title options include: o	Wetland o	Transition o	Upland
+a site-specific folder to hold all output.
+Title options include:
+- Wetland
+- Transition
+- Upland

--	The first of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
-This one stores: o	Histograms* o	heat maps*
+The first of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
+This one stores:
+- Histograms*
+- heat maps*

--	The second of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
-This one stores: o	CSVs of pixel-specific O2 concentrations (uM)**
+The second of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
+This one stores:
+- CSVs of pixel-specific O2 concentrations (uM)**

 *For every original raw image, one of these files are produced.
 ** These CSV files have the same dimensions as the raw image (in pixels).